DesperC/Awesome-Splatoon3-Hacking/README.md

 - Audio Editor.
 I use [Audacity](https://www.audacityteam.org)

 # Dumping romfs
-### Emulator (Beginner reccomended)
+### Emulator (Beginner reccomended) (Required if you arent using switch)
 (Make sure you have any updates/DLC you want installed as an NSP) Right click the game and click "Dump RomFS" **Make sure to remember where you dumped these files or put them in a place you will remember.**

 ### Switch (Not for beginners)
-Use [Nx Dump Tool](https://github.com/DarkMatterCore/nxdumptool/releases/tag/v1.1.15) to dump the romfs of the game

-you can find a tutorial on how to use NX Dump Tool [here](https://suchmememanyskill.github.io/guides/switchdumpguide/)
+Not typed out yet. use LockpickRCM to obtain your keys files and Nxdumptool to dump the game files. explainataions on all of this will come soon

 # Exporting, Editing, and Importing Save Files
 First ya gotta obtain a save file. you can get your own save file to hack **OR** download the one in the [essential downloads](https://github.com/DesperC/Awesome-Splatoon3-Hacking/blob/main/README.md#essentials)